 SUBJECT

-Childcare: Early Years
+Education & Early Years

-Subject Intent: Why Childcare: Early Years?
+Subject Intent: Why Education & Early Years?

 Government changes and the early years funding entitlement for two year olds aims has led to an increased demand for early year’s practitioners, teaching assistants and teachers.
-The CACHE course helps to prepare students for a number of career pathways including teaching, social work and working in nurseries, the course ensures that learners graduate as confident and skilful childcare practitioners.
-Students are provided with an appropriate range of opportunities and experiences that inspire them and help successful transition into the next stage of education, training or employment.
-Studying the Childcare curriculum enables students to enter the workforce as early years educators, or access higher education.
-It provides students with knowledge of children from birth to seven years and gives them the opportunity to enter the work place as early years educators.
+The T Level course helps to prepare students for a number of career pathways including teaching, social work and working in nurseries, the course ensures that learners graduate as confident and skilful childcare practitioners.

 What will I study?

-Childcare: Early Years
+Education & Early Years

 Please note: Subject videos have been filmed from colleges across our Trust.